 - 1. Falsifying one's name, age or ability level, practicing or competing under false pretenses. - Entering and competing on a motorcycle/minicycle in a class where it is not the same basic design and materials of the approved model for the class entered. - 3.
-Failing to attend mandatory rider meets. - Riding in such a manner as to endanger the safety of others. - 5.
-Failing to immediately respond to a black flag or other signals from officials. - Failing to re-enter the course/track without gaining an advantage, from the closest point to where the rider left the course. - Receiving any form of prohibited outside assistance, including, but not limited to, receiving radio transmissions while in competition. - 8.
-Causing a race to be stopped. - Competing with a motorcycle that has been disqualified or is ineligible for the class entered or competing on any machine other than the one on which the rider qualified. - 10.
-Changing the specifications of a motorcycle that has already been admitted for competition and/or inspected. - 11.
-Failing to comply with AMA claiming rules. - Refusing to provide a true and factual statement regarding an item under protest or appeal when requested by the referee or AMA.
-Interfering with the AMA protest and appeal process. - Attacking an AMA or meet official or engaging in a fight anywhere on the premises prior to, during or after an AMAsanctioned meet. - Any corrupt or fraudulent act, or any action prejudicial to the interests of the meet or of the sport, carried out by a person or AMA member during a meet. - 15.
-Attempting to gain an unfair advantage. - 16.
-Wagering on the outcome of any AMA-sanctioned competition. - 17.
-Conspiring with others to violate any of these rules.
+Failing to attend mandatory rider meets. - 4.
+Riding in such a manner as to endanger the safety of others. - Failing to immediately respond to a black flag or other signals from officials. - Failing to re-enter the course/track without gaining an advantage, from the closest point to where the rider left the course. - Receiving any form of prohibited outside assistance, including, but not limited to, receiving radio transmissions while in competition. - 8.
+Causing a race to be stopped. - Competing with a motorcycle that has been disqualified or is ineligible for the class entered or competing on any machine other than the one on which the rider qualified.